Arrival Process

 Free Bus Rides With Your Student ID!

 Consider traveling all weekend on foot, by bike and by WTA bus.
 Your student I.D. card is your WTA bus pass.
 Family members can pay $1 cash per ride or pay via mobile app.
-This short video gives an overview of bus service to Western, and here are some general notes about riding WTA.
+Review Student Bus Pass for an overview of Western bus services.

 What to bring